 You can also use existing files to create a new project.
 Simply open the file in Pinegrow using the File -> Open file menu item, or the Open file icon on the home page.
 Then navigate to the Project panel and click the “Open as project” button.

-In Pinegrow, you can set up a project in a way that suits you by adding, moving, renaming files and folders using the Project panel, BUT you can also modify your project from your computer file explorer:
+In Pinegrow, you can set up a project in a way that suits you by adding, renaming files and folders using the Project panel, BUT you can also modify your project (including moving files) from your computer file explorer:

 - Explorer for Windows